Skip to main content

 Track Progress

-Show job and workflow progress in your UI.
-Forge generates reactive stores that subscribe to status updates via SSE.
+Track job and workflow progress in the UI with reactive stores that subscribe to status updates via SSE.

 The Code